‘Contact your government, record a video message, write a blog’

 Embrace the power of the pen (& keyboard)

 - Write a letter to your Minister of Health / Foreign Affairs / Finance / Development to discuss your priorities on health and NCDs.
-Here’s an example of a template letter (this link will download a word file directly to your computer) for encouraging governments to engage in the 2018 UN HLM on NCDs and key asks.
+Here’s an example of a template letter in ENGLISH or FRENCH or SPANISH (these links will download a word file directly to your computer) for encouraging governments to engage in the 2018 UN HLM on NCDs and key asks.
 You can also check out our tip sheet for writing.

 Who could you contact?